 "I thought you loved The Lord of the Rings."

-"You said you wanted to see it 100 times."
+"You said you wanted to see it a hundred times."

 "Yes, and we're being very literal these days."

 "Wow.
 You made it like a bandit."
-Gypsy tells her as she looks all the books Rory is carrying.
+Gypsy tells her as she looks at the books Rory has.

 "Wait.
 I didn't see you look over there."
 Dean tells her.

 Dean sighs and shakes his head at Rory's stubbornness.
 He then notices that Rory isn't wearing her bracelet that he gave her.
 "Hey.
 Where's your bracelet?"